cjmayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

     def clone(self):
       return RandomRenderer(self.syms)

-The constructor of parent :class:`QgsFeatureRendererV2` class needs renderer name (has to be unique among renderers). :func:`symbolForFeature` method is the one that decides what symbol will be used for a particular feature.
+The constructor of parent :class:`QgsFeatureRenderer` class needs renderer name (has to be unique among renderers). :func:`symbolForFeature` method is the one that decides what symbol will be used for a particular feature.
 :func:`startRender` and :func:`stopRender` take care of initialization/finalization